 It’s always good to have personalisation in your blogs such as, expressing your opinion, or showcasing what you are producing, through comments and analysis in your blog or article.

 Let’s take Digital Glue, for example, we can write a blog about how to create an SEO strategy, and as a bonus, that’s a really good search term for us to use.
-If you want to have something produced weekly you can write “how to” guides which we have seen perform well in searches on Google and Bing about how to complete tasks that your business specialises in.
+If you want to have something produced weekly you can write “how to” guides.
+We have seen these perform particularly well in searches on Google and Bing.
+They could be things such as how to complete complex tasks like those that your business specialises in.

 Got a question that wasn’t answered or want to know more about how your website or digital marketing can attract new business?
 Get in touch with us here to learn more about how we can help you achieve your goals.